tlaverdure/laravel-echo-server/README.md

 ## Presence Channels

-When users join a presence channel, their presence channel authentication data is stored using redis.
+When users join a presence channel, their presence channel authentication data is stored using Redis.

-While presence channels contain a list of users, their will be instances where a user joins a presence channel multiple times.
-For example, by opening multiple browser tabs.
+While presence channels contain a list of users, there will be instances where a user joins a presence channel multiple times.
+For example, this would occur when opening multiple browser tabs.
 In this situation "joining" and "leaving" events are only emitted to the first and last instance of the user.

 ## Client Side Configuration

-See the offical Laravel documentation for more information. <https://laravel.com/docs/5.3/broadcasting#introduction>
+See the official Laravel documentation for more information. <https://laravel.com/docs/5.3/broadcasting#introduction>

 ### Tips